matt-42/iod/README.md

 ## Compilers support

-IOD relies on the C++14 standart.
-It has been successfully compliled with :
+IOD relies on the C++14 standard.
+It has been successfully compiled with :
   - GCC 4.9
   - Clang 3.4